mmurdoch/arduinounit/tutorial.md

 ### Step 1: The Idiot Light

 Pejoratives aside, this idea is really useful and we are all idiots most of the time (there are infinitely more things we don't know than we know).
 It is important to have a thumbs up/thumbs down status so we can at least decide to look more closely.
+If you or your manager puckers when they see your code, replace `idiot` with `status`.
+We know what you mean: "Toilet" vs. "Bathroom", it's all the same business.

+So lets imagine we are building a controller for a food cart.
+I'm not going to bother with the implementation, just the tests.
+By default if a test completes it is a `pass()`.
+You can put a fail or some simple assertions to see how the output changes.
 ```c++
 #include <ArduinoUnit.h>